-Description: This rigorous course is an introduction to the Latin language and Roman culture.
+Description: This course is an introduction to the Latin language and Roman culture.
 By reading about the lives of a Roman family, the students will begin to learn the Latin language, and study the culture, literature, and geography of Roman civilization.
 Students will cement English grammar concepts through the study of Latin grammar.
 Students will increase their English vocabulary through the study of English derivations of Latin words.

-5320H Latin II Honors Credit: 1 High School Credit
+07_5320H_0 Latin II Honors Credit: 1 High School Credit

-Prerequisite: High level of achievement in Latin I-Honors
+Prerequisite: Students should have a C or higher in Latin I-Honors

-Description: In this rigorous course, students continue to broaden their understanding of the Latin language through reading about the everyday lives of a Roman family.
+Description: In this course, students continue to broaden their understanding of the Latin language through reading about the everyday lives of a Roman family.
 There is a continued emphasis on reading comprehension, vocabulary, grammar, culture, and geography.
 Students continue to add to their knowledge of English by learning English derivations of Latin words, and comparing grammar concepts.